LZ497/News-Headline-Classification/final report.md

 Here are the evaluations for each epoch.
 <img width="800" src="https://github.com/zhanglu980608/NLP-Final-Project/blob/main/pics/lstm_layers_evaluations.png">
 The accuracy of train dataset and validation dataset are both increasing while the loss on train dataset is decreasing, but on validation dataset, the loss decreases first and increase a little later.
 Maybe there are some overfitting problems.
 However, in genral, the lstm model performs well.

 For test dataset, acc:0.71893, pre:0.71940, recall:0.71780, f1:0.71640.

 # 4. Model Evaluation
 ## 4.1 Model comparation
+After comparing the performance of seven models, Linear SVM has the highest acuuracy, precision, recall and F-1 score.
 | Model         | Multinomial Navie Bayes | Perceptron | SVM | Decision Tree | Random Forest | BERT   |  LSTM   |
 | ------------- | ----------------------- | ---------- | ----|-------------- | ------------- | -----  | ------  |
 | Accuracy      |          0.84           |   0.81     |0.85 |     0.69      |    0.79       | 0.786  |  0.718  |